e-kwsm/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 Mulliken scheme is not recommended.
 If basis sets with many diffuse functions are used, the Becke population scheme is recommended.

-Multiple constraints can be defined simultaniously by defining multiple cdft lines in the input.
+Multiple constraints can be defined simultaneously by defining multiple cdft lines in the input.
 The same population scheme will be used for all constraints and only needs to be specified once.
 If multiple population options are defined, the last one will be used.
 When there are